 I’ve spent my entire career in technology sales.
-In fact, I’d estimate that I’ve received and responded to more than a hundred various security questionnaires, risk assessments, vendor assessments, security assessments and technical RFPs.
-No matter what you call them, if you’re in technology sales you’ve encountered them, and like me, dreaded the process.
+In fact, I’d estimate that I’ve written or reviewed more than a hundred various security questionnaire responses, risk assessments, vendor assessments, security assessments and technical RFPs.
+No matter what you call them, if you’re in technology sales you’ve likely had to complete a security questionnaire response, and like me, dreaded the process.

 For sales, it feels like the security questionnaire is a hurdle between you and a signed contract.
 In my past experiences, this roadblock can delay the sales process for days, weeks or more.
 Every day that the potential client waits for a response is a day that the deal isn’t done.
 It’s a day for your competitors to get a foot in the door.
 That’s a frustrating prospect when the end of quarter looms.
 The entire sales team is coordinating with a few subject matter experts (SMEs) to wrap up loose ends and win deals before the books close.

 It’s not a fun process for the experts who must respond to the questionnaires either.
 These lengthy documents are complex, technical and mind-numbingly repetitive.
 It’s like coming back into work after the weekend and answering the same question over and over again.

 Luckily, there’s a way to make security questionnaires more bearable.
 But first, let’s explore why they exist, who is answering them and how you can get faster answers.

 While I don’t relish writing the security questionnaire response, I understand why they are so crucial.
 Costly data breaches happen daily and security should be on everyone’s mind.
 Businesses must protect themselves from risk and that means thoroughly vetting their vendors.
 Not only is the security questionnaire a part of the procurement process, but it’s also a recurring, annual exercise to ensure vendors remain compliant with the latest security updates.